Very few of the runners, stroller-pushing parents, drunks and others who wander into my path each day on the cycle lane up

 People are still more blind to their actions’ long-term consequences.
 Almost no-one sees a cyclist on a busy street and remembers that he or she is far less likely to die of heart disease or diabetes in several decades than the neighbouring motorist cursing him or her from the exercise-free cocoon of his or her motor car.
 The global warming that may be making hurricanes more frequent is a still more remote such risk.

 None of this is to excuse stupid behaviour by cyclists.
-It’s worth stopping for red lights, giving pedestrians plenty of space and going the right way up wrong way streets to show an example of good practice and to avoid annoying one’s fellow citizens.
+It’s worth stopping for red lights, giving pedestrians plenty of space and going the right way up one-way streets.
+It shows an example of good practice and avoids annoying one’s fellow citizens.
 I do my best to obey the rules.

 I at least can do my part.
 I accept that runners will bound into my path on the Hudson River Greenway and cycle at a speed and on a line that means I should avoid them.
 I know that cars sometimes sweep across even some lightly-used crossings on the route from angles that are hard to see.
 So I stop for those red lights as other cyclists and runners speed past me, no doubt thinking me an over-cautious worrier.
 I do my best to assess when I’ve done something foolish and to avoid repeating the mistake.
 I can only hope that, as